academie-de-espee/marshal-rules-update/handbook.md

         #.
 The Marshallate will not regulate "boffer" combat amongst children under the age of seven years beyond the following:
         #.
 "Boffer" combat may take place at the discretion of the parents/legal guardians of the children involved and with the approval of the autocrat.
         #.
 "Boffer" combatants will be restricted to the use of foam-only weapons, with NO rigid components whatsoever.
         #.
-A responsible adult (per 3.8.3.1) must be within sight and sound of their child at all times during "boffer" combat.
+A responsible adult must be within sight and sound of their child at all times during "boffer" combat.
 #.
 Conventions of Combat.
     With the exception of the rules above, Youth Combat follows the rules laid out in the Society's Youth Combat Handbook.
 The Handbook may be found on the SCA's Website at: http://www.sca.org/officers/marshal/youthcombat/docs/SocietyYCRules.pdf